Doris-Lam/Doris-Lam.github.io/content/blog/comparison.md

 The most important lesson I have learned is that comparison will always exist, but it does not have to control me.
 Ambition is important, but reflection is equally important.
 Growth is valuable, but recognizing your own accomplishments is just as critical.
 My worth is not tied to someone else's co-op, resume, or internship.
 It is rooted in my own skills, experiences, and values.

 I am still learning this.
-I still feel that familiar wave of doubt when scrolling through LinkedIn.
+I still feel that familiar pang of doubt when scrolling through LinkedIn.
 I still wonder if I am doing enough.
 But I have started pausing, reflecting, and appreciating the progress I have made.
 I celebrate small wins, like finishing a project I care about, learning a new skill, or simply taking time to slow down.

 Growth is not a race.
 It is a journey, and it is okay for it to take time.
 I am learning that my path does not have to look like anyone else's.
 I am learning to measure success not by comparison, but by my own growth, my own values, and my own joy.